FabienDeshayes/jakmar/README.md

 # Example

-If you want to see examples of Jakmar, please see the following:
+If you want to see Jakmar in action, please consult the following:

 * [Game of life](https://github.com/FabienDeshayes/react-jakmar-example) with Jakmar and React
 * [Workflow visualization](https://github.com/FabienDeshayes/vue-jakmar-example) with Jakmar and Vue (and d3)